MuriloKakazu/apex-fixtures/README.md

 -- | -
 identity(any)          | just returns the provided param. mostly used internally
 any(list)              | returns a random element from the list
-random(number, number) | returns a random number. only supports integer, double and decimal
+random(min, max)       | returns a random number. only supports integer, double and decimal

 #### Converters